kamranahmedse/driver.js/readme.md

 ### API Methods

-Below are the set of methods that are available to you
+Below are the set of methods that are available:

 ```javascript
 const driver = new Driver(driverOptions);